matthieumeo/pycsou-sphere/doc/general/install.rst

 Quick Install
 -------------

-Pycsou-gsp is also available on `Pypi <https://pypi.org/project/pycsou-gsp/>`_.
+Pycsou-sphere is also available on `Pypi <https://pypi.org/project/pycsou-sphere/>`_.
 You can hence install it very simply via the command:

 .. code-block:: bash

-   >> pip install pycsou-gsp
+   >> pip install pycsou-sphere

 If you have previously activated your conda environment ``pip`` will install Pycsou in said environment.
 Otherwise it will install it in your base environment together with the various dependencies obtained from the file ``requirements.txt``.